Small Covers, infra-solvmanifolds and curvature: Riemannian metrics on small covers and real moment-angle manifolds

 \begin{exam} The real moment-angle manifold over a product of simplices $\Delta^{n_1}\times\cdots \times \Delta^{n_m}$ is a product of standard spheres $S^{n_1}\times \cdots\times S^{n_m}=:S$.
 In the product, let each sphere $S^{n_i} \subset \R^{n_i +1}$ be equipped with the standard Riemannian metric whose isometry group is the orthogonal group $O(n_i+1,\R)$.
 Then $S$ is a nonnegatively curved Riemannian manifold with respect to the product metric.\n

 A generalized real Bott manifold $B_m$ discussed in Example~\ref{Exam:Bott} is a small cover over $\Delta^{n_1}\times\cdots \times \Delta^{n_m}$.
 It is known that $B_m$ is the quotient of $S$ by a free $(\Z_2)^m$-action on it (see \cite[Proposition 6.2]{SuyMasDong10}) and one can easily see that the $(\Z_2)^m$-action preserves the product metric on $S$.
-So the quotient space of this free $(\Z_2)^m$-action, that is $B_m$, inherits a nonnegatively curved Riemannian metric from $S$. \end{exam} \n
+So the quotient space of this free $(\Z_2)^m$-action, that is $B_m$, inherits a nonnegatively curved Riemannian metric from $S$.
+Noitce that the product metric on $S$ has positive Ricci curvature if and only if $n_1,\cdots, n_m>1$.
+So $B_m$ admits a Riemannian metric with positive Ricci curvature if and only if $n_1,\cdots, n_m>1$.\end{exam} \n

 \begin{rem} It is possible that $B_m$ is the total space of several different generalized real Bott towers.
 Therefore, we will get several different nonnegatively curved Riemannian metrics on $B_m$ which may not be isometric. \end{rem} \n